micmejia/bible-dump/AMPC/Isaiah/Isa 42.md

-Behold my [^a]Servant, Whom I uphold, My elect in Whom My soul delights!
+Behold my Servant, Whom I uphold, My elect in Whom My soul delights!
 I have put My Spirit upon Him; He will bring forth justice _and_ right _and_ reveal truth to the nations.